 At Book Aid International we receive no government funding.
 Our income comes from four main sources: trusts and foundations which make grants to support our work; companies which make financial donations, schools and community organisations which raise funds to support us and individuals who make one-off or regular donations.

-Below is a summary of our 2016 income and how we spend every pound.
-If you would like to read our full accounts, you can download Trustees’ Report and Accounts.
-To read about our accomplishments in 2016 please view our Annual Review.
+Below is a summary of our 2017 income and how we spend every pound.
+If you would like to read our full accounts, please see our Trustees’ Report and Accounts.

 Income and expenditure